Home

 I’ll show you how to draw, using some easy tricks at first, then throw in a bonus in rose drawing.
 Learning how to draw is not difficult, but it does require some practice and again, some ambition on your part!

-One thing for sure, improve your drawing, you will improve your painting as painting is drawing with a brush!
+One thing for sure, improve your drawing, you will improve your painting as painting is drawing with a brush

-Learn to Draw Trick #1.
+Learning to Draw Trick #1.

 On small pictures, a simple inkjet printout of the reference photo is printed out, and transferred to your drawing paper using transfer paper!
 (You can make your own by simply taking a piece of paper and filling one whole side with graphite from a pencil)